sailpoint-oss/developer.sailpoint.com/products/idn/api/postman-collections.md

 ## Run in Postman

 Each IDN API version is broken out into a separate collection within the workspace.
 The following table lists the available IDN API collections.
 To import a collection into your workspace, select the 'Run in Postman' button for your desired version.
-Doing so automatically syncs the collection with the one in your workspace.
+Doing so forks the collection into your workspace.

 | API | Postman Collection |
 |------|----------------------------|